matwey/GD32F10x_Firmware_Library/Examples/DAC/DACC_output_voltage/readme.txt

 OF SUCH DAMAGE.
 */

-  This example is based on the GD32107C-EVAL board, it shows how to use DAC concurrent mode output voltage.
-No trigger source is chosen to trigger DAC.
-The DAC0 output pin is configured PA4 and DAC1 output pin is configured PA5.
-There are two different voltage in PA4 and PA5.
-The voltage of PA4 is VREF/2 and the voltage of PA5 is VREF/8.
+  This example is based on the GD32F107C-EVAL-V1.3 board, it shows how to use DAC concurrent mode to output voltage.

+  DAC is configured as following:
+  - Data 12-bit left alligned.
+  - DAC0_OUT0/DAC0_OUT1 is configured as PA4/PA5.

+  After system start-up, VREF/2(PA4) and VREF/8(PA5) can be observed through the scilloscope.